dbillionlabs/slacktail/Readme.md

 # slacktail
-Simple PHP script to have your logs tailed to Slack.
+Simple PHP script to have your logs tailed (tail -f) to Slack.
 Initial release.
 PRs and suggestions welcomed.

 # install